The lowdown (in their own words...)

-What we do: The main areas of our practice are commercial (including IP and IT), corporate, employment, employee incentives, environment and operational regulatory, competition, dispute resolution, finance, financial services and markets, pensions, real estate, restructuring and insolvency, and tax.
+What we do: The main areas of our practice are commercial (including IP and IT), competition, corporate, dispute resolution, employment, finance, financial services & markets, incentives and remuneration, operational risk & environment, pensions, real estate, restructuring & insolvency and tax.

-What we are looking for: We’ll give you responsibility from day one – you will quickly find yourself on the phone to clients, in meetings and handling your own work (with guidance where needed).
-As such the firm looks for people who can combine academic excellence with common sense; who are determined, articulate and able to think on their feet; and who take their work but not themselves seriously.
+What we are looking for: We’ll give you responsibility from day one – you will quickly find yourself on the phone to clients, in meetings and handling your own work with all the guidance you need.
+As such the firm looks for people who can combine academic excellence with plain common sense; who are determined, articulate and able to think on their feet, and who take their work but not themselves seriously.

 What you'll do:The firm’s comprehensive training programme ensures that trainees experience a broad range of work.
-All trainee solicitors sit with partners and associates, which ensures a refreshing lack of hierarchy.
-Trainees spend six months in our corporate department and another six months in a contentious seat.
-The firm offers you a choice for your other two seats in two of our other departments.
+All trainees sit with partners and associates, which ensures a refreshing lack of hierarchy.
+During the two-year training contract, trainees spend six months in our corporate department and another six months in either the dispute resolution or the employment departments.
+The firm offers you a choice for your other two seats in two of our other specialist departments.
 Trainees may also have the opportunity to spend six months in the firm’s Paris office.

-Perks: Private health and permanent health insurance, life assurance, health screening programme, GP service, pension scheme, 25 days’ holiday, cycle to work scheme, subsidised bistro, childcare vouchers, season ticket and corporate health club membership loans.
+Perks: Benefits include private medical and permanent health insurance, life assurance, health screening programme, on-site physiotherapy, dental insurance, pension scheme, cycle to work scheme, subsidised café/restaurant, gym membership and season ticket loan.